mohamedaliezzat30-beep/gym-membership-system/README.md

 # Gym Membership System

-this is a small python project for my uni coursework (COM5020). it's just a basic system to manage gym members. not the best, just learning.
+this is a small python project for my university coursework. it's just a basic system to manage gym members. not the best, just learning.

 ## features